eric-blake/High-States-Quiz/README.md

 ### Countdown timer:
 * The countdown timer starts when the user clicks on play quiz.
 The first question is presented to the user
-* The timer counts down from 60 seconds, and after 90 seconds the Game-over function is called.
+* The timer counts down from 90 seconds.
 <img src="assets/documentation/high-states-quiz-timer.PNG" alt="Screenshot of countdown timer">

 ### Game over modal:
-* After 90 seconds has elapsed, the game is over and the user will be presented with their final score
+* After 90 seconds has elapsed, the game is over, and the user will be presented with a message and their final score.
+* If the user answers eight or more questions correctly the message will be "Congratulations"
+* If the user answers less than eight questions correctly the message will be "Hard luck"
 <img src="assets/documentation/high-states-quiz-game-over.PNG" alt="Screenshot of gameover message">